Resources

 Money Matters

-You don't have to have be wealthy to have an education abroad experience!
-Make sure to consider the following:
+You don't have to be wealthy to have a global experience!
+To make it affordable, consider the following:

 On Faculty-Led (UNH Managed) and UNH Exchange programs, you pay your usual tuition to UNH, as you would pay if you were on campus.

-On Partner (Approved) programs, you will not pay UNH tuition.
+On Partner (Approved) programs, you will not pay UNH/PSU tuition.
 Instead, you pay the program price directly to the provider.

 The EcoQuest-UNH program is an exception: as a UNH Managed Partnership program all students are charged the same amount.